SALE! Use code blackfriday for 40% off everything!

 Reading and Displaying Image Frames From a Video File

 It is, alternatively, possible to read image frames from a video file stored on your hard disk.
 OpenCV supports many video formats.
-For this purpose, we are going to modify our code to specify a path to a video file rather than an index to a camera.
+For this purpose, we will modify our code to specify a path to a video file rather than an index to a camera.

-I have downloaded this video, renamed it to Iceland.mp4 and saved it to a local folder called, Videos.
+I downloaded this video, renamed it to Iceland.mp4, and saved it to a local folder called Videos.

-I can see from the video properties displayed on my local drive that the video is made up of image frames of dimensions, 1920 x 1080 pixels, and that it runs at a frame rate of 25 fps.
+I can see from the video properties displayed on my local drive that the video comprises image frames of dimensions 1920 x 1080 pixels and that it runs at a frame rate of 25 fps.

 It is also possible to get several properties of the capture object, such as the image frames’ width and height, as well as the frame rate: